UnkL4b/unkl4b.github.io/_posts/2018-28-09-Authenticated-RCE-in-Polycom-Trio-8800-pt-1.md

 </PHONE_CONFIG>
 ```

-The Telnet default door is disabled, so we made a scan and found out that the service goes up by a 1023 pattern.
+The Telnet default port is disabled, so we made a scan and found out that the service goes up by a 1023 pattern.

 ```perl
 Nmap scan report for xxx.xxx.xxx.xxx